Step-by-step guide

 Pasted deck lists

-Paste deck lines from Moxfield or Archidekt directly into the text area.
+Paste deck lines from Moxfield, Archidekt, or CardSwap exports directly into the text area.
 This is also the best fallback when a platform URL is private or rate-limited.

 Target list and replace mode

 At the top of the form you choose whether the import belongs in offers or wishlist.
-You can append to the existing list or replace that entire list during the same import.
+You can append to the existing list or replace that entire list.
+The "Accept any edition" option is meant for wishlist entries only.

 Bulk defaults for condition and language